Scientific Name(s): Silybum marianum

 Dangers: Spines must be removed before cooking or eating.
 Some people may be allergic to milk thistles, especially those allergic to artichokes.

-Young milk thistle.
+Slightly older milk thistle.

-Close-ups of another milk thistle flower.
+Close-ups of a milk thistle flower.

 Milk thistle seed, which science has found to be a powerful source of liver-detoxification compounds.